joshmoody24/multi-cam-sprite-renderer/README.md

 multi-cam-sprite-renderer is a Blender plugin for pre-rendering normal-mapped sprites from 3D models.

-The resulting 2D sprites can dynamically respond to lighting
+The resulting 2D sprites can dynamically respond to lighting!

 ## Example

+The base color of this sprite is just solid blue.
+The texture comes from the normal map:

 [Screencast From 2025-07-15 02-58-41.webm](https://github.com/user-attachments/assets/94ad4ecf-20d9-4091-aa36-ffe603f04148)